xenondevs/Docs/docs/invui2/gui.md

 ## Animations

-An animation lets slots of a gui pop in, in a specific order with a specific delay.
+An animation lets slots of a gui pop in following a specific order with a specific delay.

 Animations consist of the following five components: